With this article, I, believe that your Forex hunting next week will become even more profitable. Why is that so? The subject is on Money Management!

 How many pips a Forex trader has earned is really not of much value, unless the pips risk is mentioned as well.
 Anyhow, it would be better to focus on Rate of Return % and $/money earned.
 This is what all businesses do and all of us should treat trading as a business.

 Reward to risk ratio

 The ratio between the two is crucial.
-A trader that targets a quarter of the risk has just won one “battle”, but has just loss the “war”.
-In trading terminology this means that a trader might have won a trade, but ultimately the win means nothing and that Money Management has set them up for failure.
+A trader that targets a quarter of the risk has just won one “battle” but has just lost the “war”.
+In trading terminology, this means that a trader might have won a trade, but ultimately the win means nothing and that Money Management has set them up for failure.
 Why?

 Here are all of the mathematical statistics to make sure you are a profitable Forex trader:

 - With a 0.5:1 R:R… You need minimum 67%+ wins